wendahere/GoGetter/Journal.md

 ["1","2","3","4","5"],
 ["ENTER","BACKSPACE"]

 Wen Da checked with the 5v relay and turns out that 3.3v can power the coil.
 Wen Da will proceed with soldering of the PCB.
+Wen Da sent purchased all of the LED strip (white and programmable), wire wrap, wire chain and LED Light Strip diffuser.